Decarie History, Family Crest & Coats of Arms

 The surname is one of first surnames used in France during the medieval era.
 It originated in Champagne.
 Decarie was a name for a person who lived in Champagne.

 Early Origins of the Decarie family

 The surname Decarie was first found in Champagne.

-Important Dates for the Decarie family
+Early History of the Decarie family

 This web page shows only a small excerpt of our Decarie research.
 Another 24 words (2 lines of text) covering the years 1866 and 1898 are included under the topic Early Decarie History in all our PDF Extended History products and printed products wherever possible.

 Decarie Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Decarie is distinguished by a number of regional variations.
 The many spelling variations of the name include Decarie, Décarie, Decary, Décary and many more.

 Early Notables of the Decarie family (pre 1700)